junleen/RainNet/README.md

     ```bash
     python data/preprocess_iharmony4.py --dir_iharmony4 <DIR_of_iHarmony4> --save_dir <SAVE_DIR> --image_size <IMAGE_SIZE>
     ```
-    This will resize the images to a fixed size, eg, `<image_size, image_size>`.
+    This will help you to resize the images to a fixed size, eg, `<image_size, image_size>`.
 If you want to keep the aspect ratio of the original images, please run:
     ```bash
     python data/preprocess_iharmony4.py --dir_iharmony4 <DIR_of_iHarmony4> --save_dir <SAVE_DIR> --image_size <IMAGE_SIZE> --keep_aspect_ratio
     ```